Controversial Nights is a series that looks back at the most controversial decisions in boxing

 Whitaker dominated the third round and he quickly realized his speed and movement was causing a problem Chavez couldn’t afford.
 For Chavez to get off his devastating left hook, he would need to be able to cut off the ring.
 Getting to Whitaker’s body was imperative to Chavez’ fight plan.

 The first five rounds were close and one could argue that either fighter was up by a point or two depending on how the first two rounds were scored.

 Then the sixth round started and Whitaker took over.
 His jab found a home and was setting up the uppercut and the hook.
 Whitaker’s movement was so effective, when Chavez did catch up to him, he looked like he had little to no energy.

 Chavez’ greatest strength, fighting inside, had become his greatest weakness.
 Without being able to land a fight changing punch, it allowed Whitaker to win skirmishes when they were at close quarters.
 Whitaker’s speed inside enabled him to land combinations and then vacate the area.

 A thoroughly frustrated Chavez looked tired and defeated.
-Whitaker was controlling the distance, controlling the pace and controlling the fight to what was going to be in biggest victory to date.
+Whitaker was controlling the distance, the pace, and the fight to what was going to be the biggest victory to date.

 That’s until the judges got in the way.
 Despite most at ringside having Whitaker winning in a landslide the official scorecards had it 115-113 Whitaker, 115-115, 115-115, a majority draw.
 Whitaker would hold on to his title but was robbed of would’ve been a historic victory.